jxnblk/plangular/README.md

 ```

 ### Create the Player
-Use any HTML element and add the `plangular` and `data-src` attributes, with the SoundCloud URL for the sound you would like to use.
+Use any HTML element and add the `plangular` attributes, with the SoundCloud URL for the sound you would like to use.

 ```html
 <div plangular data-src="http://soundcloud.com/jxnblk/plangular"></div>